-- The student alleges that their rights to a fair hearing were violated.
+- The student alleges that there were procedural irregularities that or that their right to a fair hearing was violated which affected the outcome of the matter.

-- New evidence: The student alleges that new evidence that was not available for the original hearing might impact the decision of responsibility or determination of sanction.
+- New evidence: The student alleges new evidence that was not reasonably available when the determination of responsibility was made that could affect the outcome of the matter.

 The following category may be used only for cases of suspension from the residence halls or suspension or expulsion from the University: